 Henrique Mascarenhas Villela

 How to cite: Villela HM.
-Treatment of Class II using extra-alveolar miniscrews in the IZC, associated with self-ligating appliances: case report Clin Orthod.
-2021 Oct-Nov;20(5):52-76.
+Treatment of Class II malocclusion with mandibular retrognathism using mandibular propulsion associated to passive self-ligating appliances with individualized prescriptions.
+Clin Orthod.
+2021 Dec-2022 Jan;20(6):58-70.